ethereum/sourcify/README.md

 At its core, Sourcify currently maintains:

 + an [interface](https://github.com/sourcifyeth/sourcify/tree/master/ui) that helps developers to verify metadata and contract source code.
-It is accessible via [sourcify.dev](https://sourcify.dev/) and [sourcify.eth](sourcify.eth.link).
+It is accessible via [sourcify.dev](https://sourcify.dev/).
 + a decentralized contract repository of all verified contracts, powered by IPFS, accessible via [sourcify.dev](https://sourcify.dev/) and [verificat.eth](verificat.eth.link).
 + a monitoring & verifier service that checks for new contracts on selected EVM-compatible chains and tries to verify them automatically.
 + verify & fetch plugins for several IDEs.